 Are frequent baths bad for dogs?

-Dogs produce natural oils, just like humans, that they need to keep their coat and skin healthy.
+Dogs produce natural oils, just like humans, that they need to keep their coats and skin healthy.
 If you bathe your dog too frequently you risk stripping their skin and coat of these oils.

-Most puppies can be bathed once they are old enough to go home with you, about 8 to 12 weeks old.
+Most puppies can be bathed once they are old enough to go home with you, at about 8 to 12 weeks old.
 If you have a puppy younger than this, check with your vet before bathing them.

 For those over 12 weeks, bathing frequency is similar to adult dogs, with one additional thing to consider.